Rules of War:

 Afghan Police compound, a stones throw away from my room in the White House.
 The White House is a mirror version of this building, just a little bigger.

 The Afghan National Police operated out of the building across the way from our room in the White House.
-There wasn’t anything out of the ordinary other than the normal/abnormal Afghan cray.
-Sure, they were smoking a lot of reefer, but that was the norm over there.
+Not much out of the ordinary except the normal Afghan craziness.
+They sure enjoyed smoking reefer.
 I’m pretty sure the cops, not to mention the army, were high more times than not.
-At that time, unbeknownst to me, there was a jail that held suspected Taliban or criminal.
+At that time, unbeknownst to me, there was a jail that held suspected Taliban.
 When I found out, it was a surprise.

-Because of the lack of ambient light, it gets real dark at night.
-It was really eerie to hear movement directly under me while trying to sleep and not knowing what it is.
+Because of the lack of ambient light, it gets really dark at night.
+It was eerie to hear movement directly under me while trying to sleep and not knowing what it was.
 Or you’d think you heard something.
-It could be the wind or farm animals or some Marine sneaking off to the wooden shitters to go rub one out.
+It could be the wind or farm animals or some Marine sneaking off to the wooden shutters to go rub one out.
 There were so many things that made noise out there.

-I had just the day before sent Cory and Shiloh east to Now Zad to look for a SatCom system that “needed” to be extracted.
+The day before I had sent Cory and Shiloh east to Now Zad to look for a SatCom system that needed to be extracted.
 The sensor had been deployed some four months before we’d even arrived.
 We’d had real suspicions that the emplacement site was booby-trapped, probably with pressure plate IEDs.
-In my head I had already chalked the sensor up as a combat loss.
+In my head, I had already chalked the sensor up as a combat loss.
 My command wanted me to go ahead and see if it could be pulled.

-Now Zad was in Alpha Company’s AO (Area of Operations).
-As a part of ½, they were preparing to go home as well.
+Now Zad was in Alpha Company’s AO.
+With the rest of 1/2, Alpha was preparing to go home as well.
 After speaking with the company commander I knew that retrieving the system was a no-go.
-He was not willing to risk his Marines lives for the retrieval of a piece of equipment and neither was I. Sure, it was an expensive piece of gear… but under no circumstance worth life or limb.
+He was not willing to risk his Marines lives for the retrieval of a piece of equipment, and neither was I. Sure, it was an expensive piece of gear… but under no circumstance worth life or limb.

-Cory and Shiloh flew to Now Zad anyways to go and touch base with the company commander, have a meeting about not retrieving the system, eat a lot, sleep a lot and generally stay out of sight, and out of mind.
+Cory and Shiloh flew to Now Zad anyway to touch base with the company commander, have a meeting about not retrieving the system, eat a lot, sleep a lot, and generally stay out of sight and out of mind.
 Cory sharpened his skates for this mission.

 afghan stairs